epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 ##### Step 1: Setting the Stage with Experience

+Let's take a step back from our analysis and take a break from all the technical details to investigate the interactions between actors.
 We start by considering actors who have been in at least 10 movies.
 Why?
 This threshold ensures that we're looking at actors with a substantial body of work, indicating both experience and sustained relevance in the industry.
-It's not just about having a moment in the spotlight; it's about consistent participation in the cinematic world.
+It's not just about having a moment in the spotlight, it's about consistent participation in the cinematic world.

 <iframe src="assets/plots/percentage_actors_and_number_movies.html" width="700" height="480" frameborder="0" position="relative"></iframe>